diamirio/BiometricAuth/README.md

 ## What's inside?

-On Android P (SDK 28) devices, the new [BiometricPrompt](https://developer.android.com/reference/android/hardware/biometrics/BiometricPrompt) API is used.
+On Android P/Q (SDK >= 28) devices, the new [BiometricPrompt](https://developer.android.com/reference/android/hardware/biometrics/BiometricPrompt) API is used.

 On devices running Android Marshmallow to Oreo (SDK 23..27), the [FingerprintManagerCompat](https://developer.android.com/reference/android/support/v4/hardware/fingerprint/FingerprintManagerCompat) API is used in combination with a custom UI, which imitates the AndroidPie BiometricPrompt Bottom-Sheet.